 ShopMessage introduces the ability to take any of those numerous menu items and plug a message sequence into it.
 Doing this unlocks a much more robust way to further engage with your customer.

-3 Ways Brands are Using Messenger Menus to Engage with Customers
+3 Ways Brands are Using Messenger Menus to Guide and Engage with Their Customers

 - Providing highly targeted product recommendations using a product quiz